The Graduate Program

 In the spring of the second year and the fall of the third year, all students take History 8200, the Prospectus Seminar, which aids students in completing the dissertation prospectus and beginning work on the dissertation itself.

 Students serve as teaching assistants or graders for a total of 4 semesters beginning in the third year.
-The fall term schedule includes History 6300 (“The Art and Craft of Teaching History”), an introduction to teaching methods and teaching practicum designed to familiarize students with techniques for lecturing, leading discussions, designing examinations, and evaluating undergraduate work.
+The spring term schedule includes History 6300 (“The Art and Craft of Teaching History”), an introduction to teaching methods and teaching practicum, which is designed to familiarize students with techniques for lecturing, leading discussions, designing examinations, and evaluating undergraduate work.

 Fourth Year and Beyond